ishikawatatsuki/sensor_fusion/README.md

 ## To test python script individually

-To test python script individually, execute the following command to enter the container:
+To test python script individually, run the following commands in root directory:
 ```
-make container_up
+python -m venv venv # This creates new python environment
+source venv/bin/activate # Activate the environment
+pip install -r requirements.txt # Install all the dependencies
 ```
-The command enables you to enter the container and enables bash shell so that you can enter linux command to freely navigate in the repository.
+The aforementioned commands setup an environment to enable you to run the script.
 To run python scripts under the src directory, simply type `python3 {filename}.py`.